 Review and approval by the Director of Clinical Training and clinical faculty is necessary to apply for internship.
 This process is to ensure that the student is "ready" for internship per competencies and program requirements as listed below.
 The student submits a completed Internship Verification Form and current Curriculum Vitae (CV) to the Director of Clinical Training for initial review and approval.
 The Director of Clinical Training then brings this information along with practicum evaluations to the entire clinical science area faculty for final approval.
 The objectives of the Internship Verification Form are based on Council of University Directors of Clinical Psychology's (CUDCP) criteria for internship readiness and peer reviewed articles relevant to internship readiness (e.g., Callahan, Hogan, Klonoff, and Collins, 2014; Callahan, Collins, and Klonoff, 2010; Power, Robins, Watkins, Rourke, and Alderfer, 2011).
-The Director of Clinical Training schedules regular group meetings to help the students through the selection, application, interviewing, and ranking process.
-We have also compiled a step-by-step guide to the internship application process and other resources available to all students and faculty on shared Google drive.
+The Director of Clinical Training schedules regular group meetings to help the students through the selection, application, interviewing, and ranking process - usually beginning with a panel discussion in spring semester, ongoing optional meetings in summer, application and mock interviews in fall, and interviews and rankings in winter.
+We have also compiled a step-by-step guide to the internship application process and other resources available to all students and faculty on a shared Google drive.
 Any extenuating circumstances for faculty to consider should be provided to the Director of Clinical Training as soon as possible if the below requirements seem unlikely to be completed.